 3. More innovation.
 When different groups of people work together, the unique viewpoints result in the best ideas from all worlds.
 There’s evidence to suggest that when tech workers feel that their company supports diversity, there can be an 80% or more increase in innovation.

 4. Deeper understanding of customers.
 It’s pretty unlikely that a company’s user base would only consist of one type of person.
-But when a workforce is homogenous, chances are the product or service will not be as relevant to the full customer base.
+But when a workforce is homogeneous, chances are the product or service will not be as relevant to the full customer base.

 6. Increased productivity.
 When people feel included, it frees up their ability to focus and perform at their full capacity.